 My research interests are therefore concerned with representations of climate change in history, culture and the media; with the relationship between climate and society, including adaptation; with how knowledge of climate change is constructed (especially through the IPCC); and with the interactions between climate change knowledge and policy.
 I welcome approaches from graduate students seeking to study for a PhD in any of these areas in either the social sciences or the arts and humanities.

 I worked at the University of East Anglia between 1988 and 2013, in the School of Environmental Sciences, which included being a member of the Climatic Research Unit (1988-2000) and then the founding Director (2000-2007) of the Tyndall Centre for Climate Change Research.
-A longer bio and CV can be found here – including a statement of my financial interests and research funding.
-I have also posted a research narrative offering a personal account of my career to 2011, together with a personal statement about climate change.
+My recent CV (autumn 2016) is posted here and I have also posted a research narrative offering a personal account of my career to 2011, together with a personal statement about climate change.